quantumlib/Cirq/docs/gates.md

 accessed by `cirq.channel(gate)`.
 Non-unitary gates are often used in the simulation of noise.
 See [noise documentation](noise.md) for more details.

-Many arithmetic operators will also work in the expected way when applied to gates.
+Many arithmetic operators will work in the expected way when applied to gates.
 For instance, ``cirq.X ** 0.5`` represents a square root of X gate.
 These can also be applied to Operators for a more compact representation, such as ``cirq.X(q1) ** 0.5`` will be a square root of X gate applied to the q1